 Short Crust Pastry

 1. Follow My Granny’s Sweet Bun recipe, adding the spices, and fruit after you mix in the cream so that the ingredients are all incorporated before you let

 2. Turn out the risen dough onto a floured surface.
 Shape into two 12 inch long logs about 3 inches thick.
 Cut the dough into equal pieces.
 You should have 24.
 If you have more, blame my Granny, she was always making more than she needed for unexpected company.

 3. Work each piece of dough into smooth, seamless balls.
 Place buns on two greased baking sheets leaving 2 inches between each bun.
 Cover with a clean tea towel and let rest for 30–45 minutes in a draft free place, or in your oven.

-While this recipe can be enjoyed throughout the year, it holds the place of honor as the traditional Easter dish.
+While this recipe can be enjoyed throughout the year, it holds the place of honour as the traditional Easter dish.

 1 leg of lamb (3 ½ to 4 lbs)